-How To Relieve Chest Pain From Anxiety
+How To Relieve Chest Tightness From Anxiety & Stay Calm

-Updated March 29, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

 Sudden chest pain can be a common symptom of anxiety, particularly during panic attacks, and it can be frightening.
-The hyperventilation that often occurs during panic attacks can lead to a fight-or-flight response that frequently brings with it a variety of physical symptoms.
+The hyperventilation that often occurs during anxiety or panic attacks can lead to a fight-or-flight response that frequently brings with it a variety of common symptoms.
 To calm anxiety and reduce chest pain from a panic attack, it can be helpful to focus on positive affirmations, distract yourself, and take deep breaths.
 Practicing a healthy lifestyle can also reduce anxiety in general.
-Working with a licensed therapist in person or online can help you work through anxiety and improve your overall mental health.
+Working with a licensed therapist in person or online can help you work through anxiety chest pain and improve your overall mental health.
 If you’re unsure whether chest pain is related to anxiety or a physical health issue like a heart attack, please seek immediate medical care.

 Getty/Vadym Pastuk